prodhe/slides/README.md

 - Paragraphs (multiple newlines: `\n\n`) separates slides.

-- A dot, `.`, on a single line will create a linebreak within a paragraph.
+- A dot (`.`) on a single line will create a linebreak within a paragraph.

 - Lines beginning with `#` is a comment and will not show up in the final slide.